with Drought Smart Plants

 Spending several years in the wilds of the Chilcotin plateau was an eye opening experience - cold climate gardening is a whole different kettle of fish, especially in an arid area.

 As if that wasn't far enough out there, I spent two years in Peace Country around Dawson Creek, gardening in the cold clay, in those endless summer nights.
 There is no comparison to the potatoes you can grow in raised beds with some protection from the frost that can hit at any time.

 After working for several nurseries and gaining valuable experience, I've put down roots in my little nursery called Blue Fox Farm in Grand Forks, B.C., eventually narrowing the focus to Drought Smart Plants.
 It's had a few wobbles, but now it has taken on a life of its own.

 I wasn't sure people would want to plant gardens simply for pleasure in times of economic uncertainty and climate change...

 I'm happy to say I was wrong!
 I get many requests for information about the tender succulent plants I grow although I no longer sell them, and inquiries relating to the Sedum, Sempervivum, and huge interest in the other fascinating plants in my nursery and garden.
-You can see more about the plants I offer for sale at the Garden Shop.

 It makes me so excited to turn other gardeners, knowledgeable or novice, on to using all these gorgeous drought loving and smart plants in their gardens.